 Article VII.
 Committees

 Section 1.
 Executive Committee.
 The operating body of the Region shall be an executive committee (the “Executive Committee”).
-Commencing January 1, 2024, the Executive Committee shall consist of seven voting members and one or more non-voting members.
+Commencing January 1, 2024, the Executive Committee shall consist of six voting members.
 Refer to Article XIII.
 Section 4 for provisions regarding membership and term limits for Executive Committee members during the Transition Period.

 Section 1.1.
 Membership.
-Commencing January 1, 2024, the voting members are the President, Vice President, Treasurer, Secretary, immediate Past President, Owners’ Committee Chair and one member-at-large selected from among the elected Board Members by a majority of the voting Board Members.
-The at-large member shall meet all requirements applicable to voting Board Members.
-The Executive Director shall be a non-voting member.
-Additional non-voting members of the Executive Committee may be selected by the Executive Committee and approved by the Board as deemed necessary to carry out the business, activities, and programs of the Region.
+Commencing January 1, 2024, the members are the President, Vice President, Treasurer, Secretary, immediate Past President, and Owners’ Committee Chair.
+The Executive Director will attend at the request of the President and shall be a non-voting member.
 No individual shall serve more than six consecutive years as a member of the Executive Committee.

 Section 1.2.
 Authority.
 Executive Committee shall possess and may exercise all the powers of the Board between Board meetings, except those powers specifically reserved by the Board and/or not permitted to be delegated by the Board to a committee under the Act.
 In general, the Executive Committee is responsible for the coordination, management, and administration of the affairs of the Region.
 The Executive Committee may conduct meetings and take actions without participation from or delegation by the Board for issues that involve sensitive or restricted communications, including but not limited to discussion and/or action(s) to take regarding an individual Board Member, fiscal malfeasance, or a claim regarding confidential issue(s) such as harassment.
 The actions of the Executive Committee shall at all times be consistent with the budget, programs and policies of the Board.
-The actions of the Executive Committee shall be submitted to the Board for ratification at its next meeting.

-Section 1.2.
+Section 1.3.
 Conduct of Meetings.
-The Executive Committee shall meet at least six times per year, but preferably monthly, as determined by the President.
+The Executive Committee shall meet at a frequency as determined by the President.
 A majority of the voting Executive Committee Members constitutes a quorum for conducting Regional business.
 Unless otherwise provided for in these Bylaws, an action by the Executive Committee shall be valid if such action is affirmatively passed by a majority of those Executive Committee Members present and voting.
 It is the intent of the Region to conduct Board meetings for most action items but the Executive Committee can also meet separately to address issues that arise and need resolution before the next scheduled Board meeting.

-Section 1.3.
+Section 1.4.
 Notice of Meetings.
 Notice of all Executive Committee meetings shall be given no less than seven days prior to the date a meeting is held unless such notice is waived by vote of those members participating at the meeting.

-Section 1.4.
+Section 1.5.
 Meeting Procedures.
-Article V. Section 3, Error!
-Reference source not found., and Article V. Section 5 of these Bylaws applicable to Regional Member meetings shall likewise apply to meetings of the Executive Committee.
+Article V. Section 3, , and Article V. Section 5 of these Bylaws applicable to Regional Member meetings shall likewise apply to meetings of the Executive Committee.
 Article VI.
 Section 9.3 and Article VI.
 Section 9.4 of these Bylaws applicable to Board meetings shall likewise apply to meetings of the Executive Committee.